matrix-org/synapse/docs/workers.md

 #### Stream writers

-Additionally, there is *experimental* support for moving writing of specific streams (such as events and typing) off of master to a particular worker.
+Additionally, there is *experimental* support for moving writing of specific streams (such as events and typing) off of the main process to a particular worker.
 This requires use of Redis.

 To enable this then the worker must have a HTTP replication listener configured, have a `worker_name` and be listed in the `instance_map` config.
 For example to